+Ahel's coaches also work to underscore the political meaning of the shared story through building consciousness and awareness of rights and citizenry to strengthen motivation, and commitment and sense of community.
+Ahel addressed this through the integration of the popular education track in its coaching and support system following an adaptation of the popular education pedagogy and aligning it with community organizing approach.
 Ahel delivers its coaching support to QMM through a range of methods.
 The main avenue is the accompaniment of individuals and teams with their respective roles and tasks throughout the journey of the campaign.
 Ahel's coaches closely accompanied QMM in the details of its community organizing journey.
-In those spaces, Ahel's coaches pose probing questions, share stories, challenge the group to unpack a certain situation or celebrate accomplishments.
-Ahel's coaches consistently provided individuals and teams with support to carry out a specific action such as running dry runs in preparation for a meeting with an official, giving feedback on written documents, role playing for recruitment of new members using phone banking .etc.
-According to Reem Manna, the lead coach of QMM - "the coach's role is to "ensure that individuals and teams are well equipped and prepared to implement actions effectively (discussion to deal with different scenarios, dry runs, improve skills ".
+In those spaces, Ahel's coaches pose probing guestions, share stories, challenge the group to unpack a certain situation or celebrate accomplishments.
+Ahel's coaches consistently provided individuals and teams with support to carry out a specific action such as running dry-runs in preparation for a meeting with an official, giving feedback on written documents, role-playing for recruitment of new members using phone banking.
+According to Reem Manna, the lead coach of QMM - "the coach's role is to make sure that individuals and teams are well equipped and prepared to implement actions effectively.
+At times this would happen through facilitating discussions on how to deal with different scenarios around a particular outcome, or doing dry-runs, at other it would be facilitating training to improve particular skills like using social media or letter writing".
 Ahel emphasizes that coaching is not a space for accountability but rather an opportunity for the coach to raise questions when teams make mistakes or face delays.
-Reem adds that "with Ahel initially taking the role of organizer, we were very aware of the need to explicitly clarify the distinction between Ahel's coaching role and organizing role in our meetings and interaction with the teachers".
+Reem adds that "with Ahel initially taking the role of organizer, we were very aware of the need to explicitly clarify the distinction between Ahel's coaching role and its organizing role in our meetings and interaction with the teachers".
 Coaching expectations are unpacked from the start.
-According to Nisreen Haj Ahmad "The first meeting of coaching sets the expectations,
+According to Nisreen Haj Ahmad "The first meeting of coaching sets the expectations, the types of questions that the coaching will or will not deal with.
+We clarify the respective responsibilities of the coach and the teacher being coached to ensure a useful practice".